stan4dbunny/Portfolio/README.md

-Hello, my name is Erica and I'm a Rendering Engineer.
+Hello, my name is Erica and I'm a Rendering Engineer currently working at Toptracer.
 I've worked with C++, Unity using C# and HLSL, as well as Java and Python.
-Welcome to my portfolio!
-I have gathered some of the most important things I've done in computer graphics and game development.
-Take a look:)

 # Contact information
 Email: ericat@telia.com